sebma-github/DNA-methylation---Charr/README.md

 ## I. Get methylation data from raw RRBS reads:
 #### Assessment of C-T SNPs from whole genome data:
-We used whole genome sequencing data from 8 individuals (1 male and 1 female for each morph) to call for C-T SNPs with **gettingSNPs.sh**
+We used whole genome sequencing data from 8 individuals (1 male and 1 female for each morph) to call for C-T SNPs.
-This script maps the WGS reads to the genome, changes some formats, filters the reads and selects for C-T SNPs.
-The output is: **filteredCT.vcf**
+The output is **mergedCT.vcf**.

 #### Mask genome with these SNPs
 Download Salvelinus sp. genome in fasta format from https://www.ncbi.nlm.nih.gov/assembly/GCF_002910315.2/